AI-Powered Heatmap Analysis: See What Users See, Fix What They Miss

 - Finding: Users clicking back to navigation instead of following the page flow

-- Action: Improve in-page navigation and content structure
+- Action: Improve in-page navigation and content structure.
+High navigation clicks suggest weak visual hierarchy or unclear next steps.

 Best Practices